How we Describe Command of the Message® to Sales and Marketing Leaders

-Value Messaging and what we focus on and it falls within the category of Value Engagement.
+Value Messaging is what we focus on and it falls within the category of Value Engagement.
 The purpose of the Value Messaging Framework is to leverage Strategic Marketing and Product messages into impactful sales conversations that connect customer requirements with solution features and and your differentiation.

 It's critical that these messages are highly "sales-consumable", meaning they're phrased in a way that salespeople can use them easily during real-world customer conversations.
 Can the SDR articulate the value of your organization in 10 seconds?
 Can your enterprise reps use these messages to move higher up in the prospect organization?
 When these messages are crafted in a way they can be easily consumed by the sales team there is tight alignment between marketing, product and sales.
 And, perhaps more importantly, this alignment ensures the messages are buyer-focused.
 That's the power of a messaging-focused sales transformation initiative.
 And, that's where Command of the Message comes into play.

 When marketing invests time, resources and frankly, a lot of hard work creating messages to the industry that attract buyers, it's important that the sales reps have the ability to explicitly incorporate that value into their sales conversations.
 Otherwise, the buyers experience a disconnect and all that effort it took to get that person "in the door" ends up being a missed opportunity.

 Command of the Message enables sales reps to effectively articulate your value and differentiation at the point-of- sale, then deliver on the promise of that value.
 This enablement is integral to the function of sales and other customer-facing roles and unfortunately, doesn’t happen without a clear process to get you there.